IS

 Northern Israel/Galilee

 The cuisine of northern Israel blends Arab, Druze, and Jewish influences, characterized by fresh mountain herbs, olive oil, and dishes that reflect the region's agricultural abundance.
 The cooler climate supports crops like cherries, apples, and a wide variety of vegetables.
+2025 sees growth in agritourism with farm-to-table restaurants partnering with local kibbutzim.

 Cultural Significance: